 The table above has four different dimensions, all needed to make your crocheted hat the perfect size.
 Each dimension has its specific use, and deviating from it will result in a hat that is either too big, too small or the wrong shape.

 Here, I break down what each of these dimensions are for and how to get or use them in your crochet hat project.

 The head circumference is the measurement around the person’s head at the forehead.
-This is usually the measurement needed to determine which size of hat you’ll need to crochet.
+This is usually the measurement needed to determine which size of hat you’ll have to crochet.

-The hat circumference measurement is usually around 1-2 inches (2.5-5 cm) smaller than the head circumference.
+The hat circumference measurement is often around 1-2 inches (2.5-5 cm) smaller than the head circumference.
 This is the case, so the hat fits snugly over the head.